 Fortress Europe.
 Eastern Bastion

-The “Fortress Europe.
-East Bastion» project combines artistic and activist practices.
-It is the result of collaboration between a group of artists and curators, as well as human right defenders from “Human Constanta”.
-A series of portraits of Alexander Vasukovich shows the refugees from Chechnya and their life in Brest in their waiting for the right train that has prolonged, their life in a rented apartment or at the railway station.
-Maxim Sarychau’s video combining activism and video art is basically a documentation of volunteer activity.
-Aliaxey Talstou examines the statements of Polish officials, refugees and human rights defenders and creates an independent textual material on their basis.
-The video “Volga” by Aslan Gaisumov (Grozny, Chechnya) which is based on the author’s memories and reflects the emergency escape during the war in Chechnya.
-Marina Naprushkina’s work from the project “The Refugees’ Library” is another exhibit which is one of a series of the trial sketches on applications for asylum in Germany.
+“Fortress Europe.
+East Bastion” project combines artistic and activist practices.
+It was the result of collaboration between a group of artists and curators, as well as human right defenders from “Human Constanta”.
+A series of portraits of Alexander Vasukovich showed the refugees from Chechnya and their life in Brest in their extended waiting for the asylum in Poland, their life in a rented apartment or at the railway station.
+Maxim Sarychau’s video combinined activism and video art was basically a documentation of volunteer activity.
+Aliaxey Talstou examined the statements of Polish officials, refugees and human rights defenders and created a textual work on their basis.
+The video “Volga” by Aslan Gaisumov was based on the author’s memories and reflects the emergency escape during the war in Chechnya.
+Marina Naprushkina’s work from the project “The Refugees’ Library” was one of the series of the trial sketches on applications for asylum in Germany.

 Curators: Ilona Dergach, Aliaxey Talstou